Highway-Kebabbery/codecademy_excursion/README.md

 ## Description
 ### General Description and Motivation
-The importance of this project has little to do with the product itself and more to do with my learning goals.
-I undertook this project as part of Codecademy's course on Git/GitHub.
+The importance of this project has more to do with my learning goals than the product itself.
+I undertook the project as part of Codecademy's course on Git/GitHub.
 I wanted to learn Git and GitHub for two reason: to post past and future projects in a public setting as I grow my portfolio, as well as to display that I know how to use Git.
-I anticipate having a lot to learn when I take my first software engineering job, and I wanted to get Git out of the way.
+I believe that prior familiarity with Git will be useful when I take my first software engineering role.

 ### Problems Solved by this Project and What I Learned
 This project does not solve any functional, real-world problem.
 For me personally, however, this project and the course it was set in solved a few problems: